JacobChen258/Online-Shopping-Site/README.md

 Besides frontend UI and server interaction, online shopping site also needs account and payment security and an admin to manage the flow of goods, which I believe it is the best practice for full-stack development.

+#### Time Commitment
+As school started on 10th Jan, 2022, I won't be able to spend more than 10 hours per week on this project.
+So the time commitment per week will be 10 hours and at least one commit.

 <p align="right">(<a href="#top">back to top</a>)</p>